nimblehq/our-team/join-us/openings/bangkok-web-developer.md

 * Believe that building great applications is not only about delivering code that “works”, but involves thinking about reusability, maintainability, security, and performance.
 * A "Can do attitude" and a product mindset.
 * Confidence in communicating in English.
-* *Willing to relocate to Bangkok, Thailand.*
+* Willing to relocate to Bangkok, Thailand.

 ## How to apply

 There are two ways to send us your application:

-* Send us an email to **work@nimble.recruitee.com** with your resume or LinkedIn profile along with any other details that would help in assessing your application better e.g. Github account, Stack Overflow account, side projects.
+* Send us an email to **work@nimblehq.co** with your resume or LinkedIn profile along with any other details that would help in assessing your application better e.g. Github account, Stack Overflow account, side projects.
-* Fill in the application form on [our jobs site](https://jobs.nimblehq.co/o/web-developer-midsenior-level-1)
+* Fill in the application form on [our jobs site](https://jobs.nimblehq.co/o/web-developer-midsenior-level-1).